timvieira/blog/content/gradient-based-hyperopt.md

 = -\frac{ \partial^2 \mathcal{L}_{\text{train}}}{ \partial \theta\, \partial
 \lambda^\top}$.
-When the Hessian is positive definite, the linear system can be solved with conjugate gradient, which conveniently only requires matrix-vector products---i.e., you never have to materialize the Hessian.
+When the Hessian is positive definite, the linear system can be solved with conjugate gradient, which conveniently only requires matrix-vector products&mdash;i.e., you never have to materialize the Hessian.
 (Apparently, [matrix-free linear algebra](https://en.wikipedia.org/wiki/Matrix-free_methods) is a thing.)
 In fact, you don't even have to implement the Hessian-vector and Jacobian-vector products because they are accurately and efficiently